Krakow guide

 Auditorium Maximum of Krakow's Jagiellonian University

 Krakow Philharmonic Orchestra plays regularly in its Filharmonia concert hall at 1 Zwierzyniecka street where also most foreign orchestras, ensembles and soloists perform on their visits to the city as well as the city's other musicians.
-The Krakow Opera Company makes use of the immense stage and plush auditorium of the Teatr Slowackiego theater at Sw.
-Ducha Pl. (the brand-new, purpose-built opera house at Lubicz street is scheduled for opening by the end of 2007).
-Both places also resound occasionally with pop music.
+The hall also resounds occasionally with pop music.

 Krakow’s classical-music orchestras, ensembles, choirs, etc. usually give concerts in smaller halls such as Florianka at 8 Basztowa street.
 Also, they often lease the city’s Gothic churches, famed for their splendid acoustics, for a night or two.
 Throughout summer there are frequent open-air concerts – in gardens, the Old Town's beautiful courtyards, on squares, etc.

-Krakow’s clubs are plentiful but usually not large – few can seat more than 100 and those with a seating capacity of 200-300 are considered really big.
+Krakow clubs are plentiful but usually not large – few can seat more than 100 and those with a seating capacity of 200 or more are considered really big.
 Recorded music is the staple, with live performances two or three nights a week.

 Some Krakow DJs gain local fame, while club celebrities from other Polish cities and from abroad spin here occasionally too.
 Krakow's DJ-produced 'club music' is restricted practically to Friday and Saturday nights and it largely boils down to house though some places do try diversify into breaks, jungle, drum'n'bass, nu jazz, progressive, and whatever.

-Holy Week: Misteria Paschalis festival of classical music.
+Holy Week: Misteria Paschalia festival of classical music.

 April: